 Look at that!
 Statcast thinks his wOBA on in-the-zone pitches should be quite high.
-He’s hitting these balls hard, though he lower launch angle is perplexing.
-It looks like the angles on in-zone fly balls and ground balls are lower than before.
+He’s hitting these balls hard, though the lower launch angle is perplexing—the angles on in-zone fly balls and ground balls are lower than before.
 Maybe the additional in-zone pitches he’s hitting are hit at lower angles than the ones he usually hits.
 A greater percentage of these balls are line drives and ground balls than before, and fewer are fly balls and popups, which might account for the launch angle change.
-Remember, though, there are few batted balls this season.
-I’m not sure what to make of this yet, but if Puig continues this trend look for him to improve.
+Remember, though, there are few batted balls so far this season.
+I’m not sure what to make of this yet, but look for Puig to improve if he continues this trend.

 So, with everything we’ve seen can Puig be an MVP?
 To be sure, if he has injury issues like he’s had in the past there’s not much he can do.
 The Dodgers were more careful with him last year, but if they limit his innings it could limit his value even if it does keep him from getting hurt.